megafalcons/James_BSE_Portfolio/index.md

 This project allowed me to learn more about Node JS, Tensorflow, and Python, allowing me to write files, run Tensorflow models, and creating a server side that can then take post requests and parse the input.
 I hope to continue building onto this, eventually making the entire process fully automated, adding voice input to change classification, and also implementing this into an inventory management app.

 ### Challenges
-Some challenges I faced when working on this milestone was with using python to save images, as well as using Python to take input to manually adjust classification, as I was unfamiliar with Python prior to this project.
+Some challenges I faced when working on this milestone was with using Python to save images, as well as using Python to take input to manually adjust classification, as I was unfamiliar with Python prior to this project.
 I had trouble using the correct libraries for these tasks, as I initially used some outdated libraries, or libraries that had other requirements (eg. keyboard, which required root user to use).
 Additionally, creating a GUI for the project failed because it was difficult efficiently implementing the picamera output to the GUI, since the way I did it was to take each frame, convert to the format that tkinter wanted, and then draw it on the GUI.
 Eventually, I just decided to use opencv to write text on the image, which was more effective, though more ugly.
 Another challenge I faced was with the Tensorflow .fit() function.
 Unfortunatly, this function was unable to be used on Tensorflow Lite, so this is why I sent the images to my server to then train my Tensorflow model on the server, which I can then convert to a tflite model, and then send back to the Raspberry Pi.

 ## Sending files to Server Side:
 ```js